Segs/SegsEngine/README.md

 * Codebase is meant to be modernized to a current c++ standard (c++17), but we will be careful with readability ( no `auto`-everything )
 * We use Qt5::Core library to ease some of the common tasks, but no Qt types are meant to be a part of the API
 * Memory allocation is important, reduce the size of COW object pastures :smile:
-* Try to port & clean up most of the internal types to EASTL.
+* Try to port & clean up most of the internal types to EASTL (Set and Map already done).
 * Keep things in sync with upstream ( no more than a 1 week between merges )
 * Introduction of 2 types of dynamically/statically loaded plugins : infrastructure ( providing new types, extending engine ) and game ( implementing game logic )
 * Reduce the target surface to desktop-like platforms only ( no js, no mobile )